swing18/NHL_Projects/docs/index.md

 ## 📌 Project 1: NHL Player Clustering

 This project uses machine learning techniques to identify and visualize playstyle archetypes for NHL players based on deployment metrics.
+Note: Double click a cluster label in the legend to isolate it.

 - 📄 [Project Summary (PDF)](article2.pdf)
 - 📊 [Interactive Visualization – Defencemen](def_clusters_iso.html)